akkuvardani/akankshavardani.github.io/_pages/about.md

 Hello !
 I am an Economics PhD candidate at Columbia University.

-My primary areas of research are Development Economics, Public Economics, and Economics of Family and Gender.
+I am a development economist with a focus on public economics, gender, and family economics.
 I was a NBER Gender in the Economy Fellow for 2023-2024.

 Before Columbia, I received my bachelor’s degree in Economics from Delhi University in 2016 and my master’s degree in Economics from Delhi School of Economics in 2018.